 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the engineering degree levels they offer.

-Every student who is interested in engineering has to look into Brown University.
-Located in the medium-sized city of Providence, Brown is a private not-for-profit university with a fairly large student population.
-A Best Colleges rank of #21 out of 2,217 schools nationwide means Brown is a great university overall.
+Every student pursuing a degree in engineering has to look into Brown University.
+Located in the midsize city of Providence, Brown is a private not-for-profit university with a large student population.

-It's hard to beat University of Rhode Island if you wish to pursue a degree in engineering.
-Located in the suburb of Kingston, URI is a public university with a fairly large student population.
-This university ranks 4th out of 9 colleges for overall quality in the state of Rhode Island.
+It is hard to beat University of Rhode Island if you want to pursue a degree in engineering.
+Located in the large suburb of Kingston, URI is a public university with a fairly large student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.